GravityKit/edd-discount-cloner/README.md

 4. A new inactive copy of the discount will be created
 5. Click the "Edit the cloned discount" link in the success message to review and modify the new discount

-## Requirements

-- WordPress 4.7 or higher
-- Easy Digital Downloads 2.9 or higher
-- PHP 5.6 or higher

 ## Security

 The plugin includes several security measures: